The Paul Scherrer Institute in brief

 Main areas of research

 Researchers in the areas of Future Technologies and Fundamentals of Nature study the internal structure of a wide range of different materials.
 Results contribute towards a better understanding of processes occurring in nature and provide starting points in the development of new materials for technical applications.

 The goal of activities in the Energy and Climate area is to develop new technologies to facilitate the creation of a sustainable and secure supply of energy, as well as an uncontaminated environment.

 In the Health Innovation area, researchers are searching for the causes of illnesses, and exploring potential treatment methods.
 Their basic research activities also include the clarification of generic processes in living organisms.

 Large research facilities

 PSI operates large scientific research facilities, such as the Swiss Light Source SLS, the free-electron X-ray laser SwissFEL, the SINQ neutron source, the SμS muon source and the Swiss research infrastructure for particle physics CHRISP, which offer out-of-the-ordinary insights into the processes taking place in the interior of different substances and materials.
 These are the only such facilities within Switzerland, and some are the only ones in the world.

 PSI provides access to their large research facilities via a User Service to researchers from universities, other research centres and industry.
 Since the demand for access normally far exceeds the time available, a committee comprising experts from a number of different countries selects the best applications.
-Every year, PSI registers more than 5000 visits of scientists from around the world, performing their experiments at approximately 40 measuring stations.
+Every year, PSI registers more than 3500 visits from around the world, performing their experiments at approximately 40 measuring stations.

 In addition to its research activities, the Institute operates Switzerland's sole facility for the treatment of specific malignant tumours using protons.
 This particularly sensitive procedure allows tumours to be destroyed in a targeted manner, leaving the surrounding tissue largely undamaged.